swipswaps/Valheim-Server-Web-GUI/README.md

 ![alt text](https://i.imgur.com/6FBXr8L.jpg)<br>

 ## Install instructions
-These instrcutions assume you are working on Ubuntu server as outlined by Nimdy.
+These instructions assume you are working on Ubuntu server as outlined by Nimdy.

 1) Follow Nimdy's instuctions for setting up and configuring your Valheim server ( https://github.com/Nimdy/Dedicated_Valheim_Server_Script#readme )